joedelorenzo/good-finds/README.md

     - Styles folder is where we house all of our scss variable and mixins, along with other global styling
         - I am using [node-sass](https://www.npmjs.com/package/node-sass) for compliling .scss files into css
         - For the animations througout the app I mostly used css, but I used the [gsap](https://greensock.com/) animation library for fading the products in after loading
-- I am using [Pa11y](https://www.npmjs.com/package/pa11y) for automated accessibility testing
+- I am using [Pa11y](https://www.npmjs.com/package/pa11y) for automated accessibility testing.
+By default, Pa11y is running WCAG AA accessibility standards.

 ## Running pa11y